ipassynk/a11y-patterns/README.md

 <img class="img-responsive" src="src/assets/images/voiceover.png" alt="voice over screen capture">

 <h2>Suggestions</h2>
-Please let me know if you solved this problem using other means.
+Please let me know if you solved this problem using any other means.